World Cup 2026 Betting Is Breaking Records - Here Is What Is Driving It

 fact-checker

-The throughline is that regulators in other betting verticals have learned the hard way: prohibition shifts demand, it does not extinguish it.
+The throughline is that regulators in other betting verticals have learned the hard way: prohibition shifts demand, but it does not extinguish it.

 The Timeline: How Interest Has Built Since the Draw